twentythousandphantoms/trytravis_tests/README.md

 ### **

 Provisioners for deploy reddit-app are configured.
 ## Homework 09 (ansible-1)

 Ansible initiated, inventory created, first playbook "Clone" added.

-ANsible have a good reports about what it really changes or not.
+Ansible have a good reports about what it really changes or not.

 ### *